ChrisOsbornePowley/mini-moods/README.md

 - Add a mood entry with an emoji and optional comment
 - View a history of your mood entries
 - Built with Next.js, TypeScript, Prisma, and SQLite
+- Auth with Clerk
-- Tailwind CSS for styling
+- CSS modules for styling

 ## Getting Started